codedevotional/articles/naming.md

 The ideas and techniques in this article rely and expand upon the content in the [99 Bottles of OOP book](https://99bottlesofoop.com) and [Sandi Metz's Practical Object-Oriented Design Course](https://www.sandimetz.com/courses).
 The second edition of the 99 Bottles book is in the works!
 It will contain about 50% more content than the first edition.
 When you buy the book today, you get a free upgrade to the second edition.

-[Need to decide on method/function and message send nomenclature.
-Keep it consistent, or depend on the footnote and vary throughout?
-If vary throughout, it's not to confuse the point, but to reinforce the fact that naming concerns span across programming subgenres.]

-Footnotes:

-[^1] The one about Elixir pipe syntax?
+## Image attributions

+- Ladder: Ladder by Jamie Dickinson from the Noun Project
+- Bull terrier: Dog by Jens Tärning from the Noun Project
+- Large dog: Dog by Amanda Wray from the Noun Project
+- Puppy: Dog by bmijnlieff from the Noun Project
+- Cat: Cat by Nabilauzwa from the Noun Project
+- Hamster: Hamster by Nagy Máté from the Noun Project
+- Family w/ dog: Family by b farias from the Noun Project
+- Heart: Love by Aulia from the Noun Project
+- Lungs: Lungs by Olena Panasovska from the Noun Project
+- Ladder with three rungs: Ladder by businessicons13 from the Noun Project

+## Footnotes

+[^1]: These simple examples could be written similarly using the standard library of almost any modern language.

-[^2] Message sends and function calls.
-In object-oriented parlance, you send messages.
+[^2]: In object-oriented parlance, you send messages.
 In functional parlance, you call functions.
-This article is concerned with naming, which applies to all of high-level programming.
-As such, it treats these ideas equally and refers to them interchangably.
+This article is concerned with naming, which applies generally, across approaches to programming.
+As such, it treats these ideas equally and refers to them interchangeably.

-[^3] Metaprogramming gets a bad rap because it complicates this kind of change.
-Failures attributed to metaprogramming are often failures of naming, at their root.
+[^3]: Metaprogramming gets a bad rap because it complicates this kind of change.
+Failures attributed to metaprogramming are sometimes failures of naming, at their root.

-[^4] Compiled languages may save your bacon for this kind of change.
+[^4]: Compiled languages may save your bacon for this kind of change.
 But, the original sin still stands.
 At some point, overly concrete thinking and hasty decision making will defeat the security blanket of your tools.